Proton

 There are several reasons why leaning on security questions to protect you is a bad idea.
 It comes down to a pair of unfortunate realities: Potential attackers are more clever than you might think, and there’s more personal information online than you realize.

-• Discoverability: In an age where people manage multiple social media accounts across several platforms, attackers can often find answers to security questions with a little digging into your public-facing profiles.
+• Discoverable: In an age where people manage multiple social media accounts across several platforms, attackers can often find answers to security questions with a little digging into your public-facing profiles.
 They can build a profile of you based on your posts, exploiting publicly available information to bypass security measures and gain access to your account.

-• Forgettability: Favorites and life details change over time, often making it difficult for you to recall information at the moment you need to.
+• Forgettable: Favorites and life details change over time, often making it difficult for you to recall information at the moment you need to.
 This greatly diminishes the reliability of security questions as a security tool.

 “40% of English-speaking US users have failed to recall their answers to security questions, according to Google,” reported Time(new window).
 “When the questions are very difficult, such as asking for a person’s frequent flier number, the recall rate drops to 9%.”